diversen/ppm-project-manager/README.md

     ./cli.sh db --connect
     exit

+You can look at the other `config/` files, but you don't need to change these in order to run the system local now:

 Load the sql files found in `migration` into a database.

     ./cli.sh migrate --up

-## Configuration
+## Run

-You can look at the other `config/` files, but you don't need to change these in order to run the system local now:
+Runs the built-in PHP server:

     ./serv

-The above command runs the built-in PHP server.

-On a apache2 server you need something like the following added to your configuration, e.g. in a  `.htaccess` file placed in `www`
+On an apache2 server you will need something like the following added to your configuration, e.g. in a  `.htaccess` file placed in `www`

     RewriteEngine on
     RewriteBase /